-- against attacks on the orthodoxy of the Meditations, appears in 1642.
-In response to Descartes' long attack on him in the Letter to Voetius, published in May 1643, Voetius succeeds in having the Council of Utrecht summon Descartes, and he is threatened with expulsion and the public burning of his books.
-He seeks refuge in the Hague - Starts an affectionate and fruitful correspondence with Princess Elizabeth of Bohemia, focusing on his account of the passions.
+- 1643-6 Starts an affectionate and fruitful correspondence with Princess Elizabeth of Bohemia, focusing on his account of the passions.
 The Principles, four parts of its originally projected six complete, is published by Elzevier in the middle of 1644.
 A good deal of his time is taken up with dissection of animals and studying the medicinal properties of plants.
-By 1646 he has a draft of the Passions of the Soul - Is condemned by Revius and other theologians at the University of Leiden in early 1647.
+By 1646 he has a draft of the Passions of the Soul - 1647-8 Is condemned by Revius and other theologians at the University of Leiden in early 1647.
 French translations of the Meditations and the Principles are published in 1647, and his attack on his erstwhile disciple Regius, the Notes on a Certain Programme, appears at the beginning of 1648.
 In 1647-8 he works on the unfinished Description of the Human Body - 1649-50 Leaves for the court of Queen Christiana of Sweden on 31 August 1649.
 The Passions of the Soul appears in November 1649.
 He dies of pneumonia in Stockholm, on 11 February 1650